-all application materials at least two months prior to projected initial enrollment.
+Although there is no application deadline, potential students are encouraged to submit all application materials at least two months prior to projected initial enrollment.
+Learn more.

-- Complete the ApplyTexas application.
+- Complete the Apply Texas application.

 - Complete additional admissions requirements as outlined by the Texas Tech University Graduate School.